 Connect the START node to Pause, test_audio, test_audio_length, then to Record_extension node.
 Add another connection from test_audio_length to behavioral_responses node.

-NOTE: By adding these connections, a new trial will be started after participants made a key press to choose Xiaoming’s Box, or 4000 ms after the offset of the test audio.
+NOTE: By adding these connections, current trial will end and a new trial will start after participants made a key press to choose Xiaoming’s Box, or 4000 ms after the offset of the test audio.

-Drag a VARIABLE node into the work space, rename it as key_pressed, and connect its value to behavioral_Responses Keyboard | Triggered Data | Key.
+Drag a VARIABLE node into the work space, rename it as key_pressed, and connect its value property to behavioral_Responses Keyboard | Triggered Data | Key.

 Drag a RESULT_FILE node into the work space, drag an ADD_TO_RESULT_FILE node into the work space, and connect both the record_extension node and the behavioral_responses node to the ADD_TO_RESULT_FILE node.